carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3-fall2022-assembly.md

 ## Connecting to baross

 #### 1. About baross
 We are going to do most of our computational work on a remote server (or computer) called baross, which is a remote server with 96 CPUs, 50 TB of storage, and 768 GB RAM.
 (In case anybody cares, baross is named after [this](https://depts.washington.edu/astrobio/wordpress/profile/john-baross/) absolute legend of a scientist, who happened to be my PhD advisor.) baross (the server) lives in the basement of the CMC.
 You can access it from lab computers on campus, and you can also access it from your own computer at home.
-First, you have to learn how to access baross.
+First, we have to learn how to access baross.

 **IF YOU ARE IN A COMPUTER LAB ON THE CARLETON CAMPUS:**
 Boot as a Mac user on the lab computer.